Dr. Ramona Palmerio-Roberts, LP

-Dr. Ramona Palmerio-Roberts is the Executive Director of the Caron Outpatient Treatment Center, overseeing clinical and administrative operations and guiding the development and delivery of exceptional outpatient services in Berks County.
+Dr. Ramona Palmerio-Roberts is the Senior Executive Director of the Regional Outpatient Services, overseeing clinical and administrative operations and guiding the development and delivery of exceptional outpatient services in the regional offices located in Wyomissing, Pennsylvania; Atlanta, Georgia; and Plymouth Meeting, Pennsylvania.

-Dr. Robert’s expertise, passion, and commitment will provide visionary leadership to the Caron team, advancing the quality of treatment and supporting recovery for life.
+Dr. Roberts’ expertise, passion, and commitment provide visionary leadership to the Caron team, advancing the quality of treatment and supporting recovery for life.

-Prior to taking on this position in 2021, she served as the supervisor for Trauma Services as well as a staff psychologist.
+Prior to taking on this position in 2023, she served for two years as the executive director of Caron Outpatient Treatment Center located in Wyomissing where she was integral in expanding clinical capacity through advanced group and trauma training for all clinical staff, initiating a master’s level internship program, and overseeing renovations to accommodate growth in services, staff, and population served.
+Before that, she was the supervisor for trauma services and staff psychologist on the main Caron residential campus.
 She came to Caron in 2016 and has treated and educated patients with co-occurring addiction and trauma histories both individually and in group settings.

 I see every individual that comes through our doors as having innate healing and growth potential that just needs to be tapped into in conjunction with appropriate education, awareness, and treatment.
 Clinicians can’t change the past for anyone, but we can help clients change their relationship with their past to develop healthier living.”